-State Appropriations And Operations.
-The 2020 Regular Session was pivotal in the commonwealth's process of taking advantage of federal emergency funds.
-HB 362 created a dedicated broadband deployment fund for the sole purpose of providing grant funds to governmental agencies and private sector entities to construct infrastructure for the deployment of broadband services.120
+The 2020 Regular Session was pivotal in Kentucky's process of taking advantage of federal emergency funds.
+HB 362 created a dedicated broadband deployment fund to provide grant funds to governmental agencies and private sector entities to construct broadband infrastructure.